 Economic Security

-After some years of lagging the state and nation in job growth, Westchester County gained pace between 2021 and 2022, as total jobs increased 5.3%, similar to the state rate and slightly above the national rate of 4.8%.
+After some years of lagging the state and nation in job growth, Westchester County continued to add jobs in 2024, though growth was modest.
+Total jobs increased 1.6% from 2023, below the state increase of 2.5% but slightly above the national increase of 1.2%.
+Among comparison counties, only Rockland grew faster, at 3.6%.

 But opportunities aren’t available to all.
-Unemployment in Westchester County was highest among African American workers at 7.9% in 2018-22, followed by Hispanic workers at 6.7%, white workers at 5.3%, and Asian workers at 4.8%.
+In 2020-24, unemployment in Westchester County was highest among African American workers at 8% and Hispanic workers at 7.3%, compared with white workers at 5.4%, and Asian workers at 3.9%.

-Westchester had an overall low poverty rate, at 9% in 2018-22, but poverty was higher among African American and Hispanic populations, at 16% and 13%.
+Westchester had a relatively low overall poverty rate, at 9% in 2020-24, but poverty was higher among African American and Hispanic populations, at 15% and 14% respectively.

 These statistics all show the impact of a society that does not allow for full participation in the economy by people of color.
 While traditional explanations for employment rate disparities focus on education and training gaps, whites tend to be employed at higher rates than Blacks and other people of color at every education level (high school, some college, bachelor’s degree, etc.).
 This has led many researchers to focus on labor market discrimination as a primary cause of higher unemployment among people of color.
 African American workers across industries also tend to earn lower wages than their white and Asian American peers.
 The disproportionate and systemic incarceration of Black and Latinx males also plays a role.

 Lower income leads to difficulty meeting basic needs.
-In Westchester County, 7% of households were food insecure in 2021, two percentage points lower than in 2013 and lower than the state and nation.
-However, participation in the federal nutrition assistance program (SNAP), was higher among African American (22%) and Hispanic (18%) households, compared to 5% of Asian and 4% of white households.
+In 2023, 11% of households were food insecure, up two percentage points since 2013 but still below the state and national rates.
+Participation in the federal nutrition assistance program (SNAP), was higher among African American (20%) and Hispanic (19%) households, compared to 5% of Asian and 4% of white households.

-And when it comes to basic needs, housing in Westchester County is especially a challenge.
-With high housing costs and lower incomes among people of color, both renting and owning a home is more difficult.
+And when it comes to basic needs, housing in Westchester County is especially challenging.
+With high housing costs and lower incomes among people of color, both renting and owning a home is difficult.

-It follows that homeownership rates were about half as high for African American residents (38%) and Hispanic residents (39%) as for white (74%) and Asian residents (69%).
+Homeownership rates were about half as high for African American residents and Hispanic residents (both at 39%) as for white (76%) and Asian residents (69%).

 And homelessness was much higher for African Americans in Westchester.
-In 2022, Westchester counted 913 homeless African American people, for a rate of 27.1 per 100,000 residents, nearly ten times the rate for whites, at 2.8, and more than triple the rate for Hispanics, at 7.8.
+In 2024, Westchester counted 984 homeless African American people, for a rate of 28.6 per 10,000 residents---more than 11 times the rate for White residents (2.5) and nearly three times the rate for Hispanic residents (10.1).

 In addition to policies and structures that limit employment and income, people of color experience housing discrimination and have historically been prohibited from living wherever they want and steered or required to live in specific areas, often those that are less affluent and desirable.